best-digital-nomad-insurance-sri-lanka

 The best insurance for digital nomads in Sri Lanka: Genki vs. SafetyWing

-Genki: Best for higher medical limits and straightforward health coverage
+Genki: higher medical limits and straightforward health coverage

 Genki Traveler is designed for digital nomads who want simple, health-focused insurance with high medical coverage.
 It doesn’t bundle in non-medical extras, but instead concentrates on protecting against unexpected illnesses and injuries, which can be especially useful if you plan to stay in Sri Lanka for a fixed period and want confidence when using private hospitals.